- Female hair loss affects 1 in 5 women.

 Meet our Medical Experts

 We only work with highly recognised, Trichology professionals certified by the Institute of Trichologists to get the best results for your needs.
-Our elite team has advanced knowledge on female hair loss and are able to utilise years of experience to ensure they find the best female hair loss treatment plan for you.
-They work in collaboration with our industry-leading hair surgeons and renowned dermatologists, to ensure you recieve the best possible care.
+Our elite team has advanced knowledge on female hair loss and can utilise years of experience to ensure they find the best female hair loss treatment plan for you.
+They work in collaboration with our industry-leading hair surgeons and renowned dermatologists, to ensure you receive the best possible care.